kyle-playground/cpp_grid/README.md

 # cpp_grid [use rllib] task fail (2021.08.23)
 Environment code modified from https://github.com/proroklab/adversarial_comms

-Coverage Path Planning based on reinforcement learning for three explorer in unknown obstacle grid world.
+Coverage Path Planning based on reinforcement learning for three explorers in unknown obstacle grid world.

-Agents share the same policy and their observations are concatenated for each agent assuming communication exists.
+Agents share the same policy and their observations(conv compressed) are concatenated for each agent assuming communication exists.

 PPO and centralized critic are adopted for the policy, the setting is overall a multi-agent task with independent learners.